Updated May 2023

-Here is the packrafting gear list I use when packing for a typical week-long packrafting trip that primarily involves floating down a river without significant backpacking.
+Here is the packrafting gear list I use when packing for a typical week-long or multi-week packrafting trip that primarily involves floating down a river without significant backpacking.
 Check out the videos at bottom of this page for examples of such trips.

 For trips with significant backpacking, this packrafting gear list will need to be adapted.
 Much more weight optimization is required, often with some sacrifices in comfort.
 You will need to think more like an ultra-light backpacker, cut equipment to absolute minimum, use the lightest-weight version of each item you take and trim off every ounce possible.
-However, always wear an appropriate PFD, and always wear a whitewater helmet if rafting Class II or greater water.
+However, always wear an appropriate PFD, and always wear a whitewater helmet if rafting Class II or greater whitewater.

 Core Packrafting Gear List

 - Packraft: I paddle the Alpacka Classic with removable whitewater deck.
 My friends paddle the larger and slightly heavier Alpacka Expedition model, with knee straps.
+The Expedition has a slightly faster haul speed than the Classic, and so I now recommend the Expedition.

-- Packraft Repair Kit: The Alpacka rafts all come with a basic repair kit and.
-We add TiZip Maintenance Kit, Spare Nozzle, Spare Valve Cap, Patch-n-Go Kit, Tenacious Tape, Tyvek Tape, Aquaseal and extra alcohol wipes.
+- Packraft Repair Kit: The Alpacka rafts all come with a basic repair kit and we add TiZip Maintenance Kit, Spare Nozzle, Spare Valve Cap, Patch-n-Go Kit, Tenacious Tape, Tyvek Tape, Aquaseal and extra alcohol wipes.
 Not everyone in a group needs to carry all of these items, but the group should have plenty of repair kit on longer expeditions.
 Spare dry suit neck and wrist gaskets are also a good idea on a long trip.
 Everyone should carry a TiZip Maintenance Kit, which will get lots of use.
-Store partially used tubes of Aquaseal in the freezer between trips to keep it from hardening.
+Store partially used tubes of Aquaseal in the freezer between trips to keep them from hardening.

 - Bow Bag: 24 L of easy access storage for lunch, water, sunscreen, bug repellant, binoculars, map, compass, gloves, hat and more.

 - Paddle: There are tons of options.
 A paddle that breaks down into four sections could be important if you will be doing lots of backpacking with your packraft.
 But a two section paddle works fine too.
 I use a straight shaft Werner Ikelos paddle, for both packrafting and sea kayaking.
 This paddle is super light-weight, but pricey.
-A high-angle paddle keeps the blade close to the side of the boat, which minimizes how much the packraft turns with each stroke, thus moving the boat faster with less energy.
-I also suggest that at least one person in your party should carry a spare paddle if you are paddling in a remote area.
+A high-angle paddle keeps the blade close to the side of the boat while paddling, which minimizes how much the packraft turns with each stroke, thus moving the boat faster with less energy.
+I also suggest that at least one person in your party should carry a 4-section spare paddle if you are paddling in a remote area.

 - USCG Type III PFD: I just use my sea kayaking PFD.
 If you want an extra light-weight version, check out the Astral V-Eight.
 Always carry a whistle and river knife (*) on your PFD.